 Finally, if you run into any issues with your healthcare provider, you should be aware of the proper procedures and protocols to follow.
 For instance, you should know that you have a right to receive a decision regarding your claim within a specified time period; if your claim is denied for any reason, there is a specific series of steps you can follow to file an appeal.
 Your benefits manager can help you explore these steps if necessary.

 Making the most of your group health care benefits requires some proactive thinking and effort on your part, but it’ll be more than worth it down the road.
 If you’ve missed your group enrollment deadline or are losing coverage, there may still be an opportunity to enroll in individual coverage.
-Join us for a webinar to discuss options and how you may be able to qualify for a special enrollment period.

 If you’re an employer with at least five employees, contact us to learn how you can enroll in the Private Health Exchange program to offer benefits to your staff.
 Let Member Benefits walk you through the process today.